AfinaSW/Logistics-Analytics/README.md

 # ETL Pipeline

-The ETL process is fully orchestrated using **Microsoft Fabric Data Pipelines**.
+The ETL process is fully orchestrated using Microsoft Fabric Data Pipelines.

-The pipeline executes automatically every day at **5:30 AM**, providing a fully automated end-to-end data refresh.
+The pipeline executes automatically every day at 5:30 AM, providing a fully automated end-to-end data refresh.

 Pipeline execution consists of four Spark notebooks: